jenn-jenn/mewTubu/README.md

 Live application: [MewTubu](https://mewtubu.herokuapp.com/#/)

 ### Overview
 MewTubu is a Youtube clone that includes user authentication, index/show pages for videos, and upload page.
-You are able to login/signup, upload and play videos.
+Users are able to login/signup, upload and play videos.

 ### Technologies
 + Rails, Postgresql